 Investigators in the CVP lab have access to a variety of shared equipment and a wealth of experience in complex procedures.
 We have hypobaric and hyperbaric chambers for long-term animal housing, an electrocardiograph, facilities for measurement of RV and for handling isolated perfused lungs, a quantitative PCR machine, and many other quite useful tools.

-The Chamber Room consists of one large and nine small hypobaric chambers, each with pressure individually adjustable from 5000 to 20,000 feet simulated altitude.
-In addition, there is a large hyperbaric chamber, which allows us to simulate sea-level altitude.
+The Chamber Room consists of two large and nine small hypobaric chambers, each with pressure individually adjustable from 5000 to 20,000 feet simulated altitude.
+In addition, there are six small hyperbaric chambers, which allows us to simulate sea-level altitude.

 Typically, rodents are housed in these cages for anything between a few hours and four weeks, and use of the chambers is available to any CVP member with an animal protocol which allows it.